liferay/liferay-central-test-2/modules/util/portal-tools-data-partitioning-sql-builder/README.md

 # Partitioning Tool

+The data partitioning tool allows you to physically separate one portal instance from an already existing `logically partitioned` Liferay Portal.

+What does it mean `logically partitioned`?
+It means you have several companies in the same database, and you want to move a few of them to another database.
+If you'd query the `Company` table, you'd have more than one row there.

+Depending on the `-W|--write-file` optional parameter, the output of the tool will be one or several SQL files, a single file or one per table on your current Liferay database, **you have to execute on your target database**.
+After that, just start a completely different Liferay installation configured to use this separated database to complete the separation.

+It's **important** to say that this tool does not allow moving one portal instance to another database manager system (DBMS), because its output will always be SQL code for the underlying DBMS.
+See it as an utility to isolate companies' data into SQL files for the only purpose of moving them to separated databases.
+Nothing more, nothing less.

 ## Executing the tool

 To execute this tool, you must add both your JDBC driver and your database data